Make changes to your work permit in limited cases

 The expiry date of your new work permit will match whichever comes first, the:

-• expiry date of your passport
+• expiry date of your passport,

-• expiry date of your healthcare insurance
+• expiry date of your biometrics,

 • end date of your offer of employment (Young Professionals and International Co-op participants only), or

-• last day of the maximum amount of time that you’re eligible for
+• last day of the maximum amount of time that you’re eligible for.

-For example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can only be valid for a maximum of 6 more months.
+For example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can be valid only for a maximum of 6 more months.

 I need to remove medical restrictions